Appearance

 βββ π Forest Inventory

 βββ π Vegetation Encroachment ReportNot all of these will appear β only the products you selected during processing.
+A layer that ran but legitimately found nothing (no water on a dry site, no cadastre coverage in your country) appears marked as empty rather than failing.

 The Classified Point Cloud β